 Prephysical Therapy Completion Program

 This program is not intended as a records enhancement program.
-Students who have already applied to physical therapy graduate programs or have completed all of the coursework required for their intended program should not apply.
+Students who have already applied to DPT programs or have completed all of the required coursework for their intended programs should not apply for this completion program but may consider the Advanced Studies in Biology for the Health Professions certificate.

 Students must complete the program within 12 calendar months and must be enrolled in at least two units of coursework per term to be eligible for financial aid.
 Students who plan to enroll in this program during the summer immediately following the completion of their undergraduate degree may not be eligible for financial aid during that summer, depending on previous aid awards for that academic year.